phoebe-project/phoebe2/README.md

 ### 2.4.22

+* Fixes bug where LS periodogram was returning frequency instead of period [#1089]

 ### 2.4.21

 * Add a PHOEBE_TABLES_SERVER environment variable to allow overriding the URL of the queried tables server. [#1060]